CyBehave Research

 The Goal

-To create a unified framework for governing both human and AI agent behaviour within the same organisation, bridging human risk management and AI safety through shared behavioural science principles, rather than treating them as separate disciplines.
+To create a unified framework for governing both human and AI agent behaviour within the same organisation - bridging human risk management and AI safety through shared behavioural science principles, rather than treating them as separate disciplines.

-Why This Matters Now
+Why This Matters

 The cybersecurity industry has invested decades building sophisticated frameworks for understanding human risk: why people click phishing links, reuse passwords, ignore policies, and fall for social engineering.
 These frameworks are grounded in cognitive psychology, behavioural economics, and organisational science.